 As a Head Physiotherapist Rob has taught courses on neck injuries, shoulder rehabilitation and hip and groin injuries.
 He has written papers on elbow pain and cervical spine strengthening.
-In 2018 he worked with Curtin Physiotherapy School as a clinical tutor to Masters Students.
+In 2018 Rob worked with Curtin Physiotherapy School as a Clinical Tutor to Masters Students.

-As a physio it helps the clients if the physio has had their fair share of injuries themselves.
-Rob has played rugby, touch rugby, soccer, raced yachts, run half marathons and run his first and last marathon under 4 hours which is not bad considereing the size of his legs.
-This sporting involvement has helped understand how his clients feel when they want to get back to their own passion on the field.
+As a Physiotherapist, it helps the clients if the physio has had their fair share of injuries themselves.
+Rob has played rugby, touch rugby, soccer, raced yachts, run half marathons and ran his first and last marathon in under 4 hours – which is not bad considering the size of his legs.
+This sporting involvement has helped Rob understand how his clients feel when they want to get back to their own passion on the field.

 Qualifications & Experience